340:75-1-86. Interstate Compact on the Placement of Children

-(i) an adoptive case is opened in KIDS by the adoption specialist with the case type of Adoption;
+(i) the adoption specialist opens an adoptive case in KIDS with the case type of Adoption;

 (ii) A referral is made to the Interstate Compact on Adoption and Medical Assistance Program Unit (Post-Adoption Services), per OAC 340:75-15-129, for assistance obtaining medical services in the receiving state.